AustinCodingAcademy/aca-flix/README.md

 * xexport state object

 ### Reducers
-* In reducers/index.js
+* xIn reducers/index.js
-* Create reducers functions for all state
+* xCreate reducers functions for all state
-* Parameters - state, action
+* xParameters - state, action
-* Remember default value
+* xRemember default value
-* Import combineReducers from redux
+* xImport combineReducers from redux
-* Combine reducers and export
+* xCombine reducers and export

 ### Create Reducers
-* myMovieList
+* xmyMovieList
     * Look for the action “MY_MOVIE_LIST_LOADED”
     * return the value
-* searchResults
+* xsearchResults
     * Look for the action “SEARCH_RESULTS_LOADED”
     * return the value

 ### Store
-* Create our standard store.js file
+* xCreate our standard store.js file
-* Use redux-thunk middleware
+* xUse redux-thunk middleware
-* Import reducers
+* xImport reducers
-* create store and export
+* xcreate store and export

 ### index.js
-* import Provider and wrap App
+* ximport Provider and wrap App
-* import store and assign to store prop
+* ximport store and assign to store prop

 ### Actions
-* remember to export your actions
+* xremember to export your actions
-* loadMyMovieList()
+* xloadMyMovieList()
     * type = “LOAD_MY_MOVIE_LIST”
     * make fetch call to “/movies”
     * on complete, dispatch to myMovieListLoaded(movies)
-* myMovieListLoaded(movies)
+* xmyMovieListLoaded(movies)
     * type = “MY_MOVIE_LIST_LOADED”
     * value = movies
-* loadSearch(searchTerm)
+* xloadSearch(searchTerm)
     * type = “LOAD_SEARCH”
     * make fetch call to https://api.themoviedb.org/3/search/multi?query=searchTerm&api_key=yourkey
     * be sure to put your api key
     * on complete, dispatch to searchLoaded(movies)
-* searchLoaded(movies)
+* xsearchLoaded(movies)
     * type = “SEARCH_RESULTS_LOADED”
     * value = make sure to assign the value of movies.results to get the array of movies from movie db
-* saveMyMovie(movie)
+* xsaveMyMovie(movie)
     * make fetch POST to “/movies”
     * on complete dispatch to loadMyMovieList()
-* removeMyMovie(id)
+* xremoveMyMovie(id)
     * make a fetch DELETE to “/movies/” + id
     * on complete dispatch to loadMyMovieList()